CIS565-Fall-2023/cis565-fall-2023.github.io/_pages/index.md

 ### [Shehzan Mohammed](https://www.linkedin.com/in/shehzan-mohammed-a21a783a/){:target="_blank"} mza@seas.upenn.edu

 Office Hours:
-* Monday and Wednesday: 4:30pm - 5:15pm, + 30 minutes after end of class (Towne 337)
+* Monday and Wednesday: 4:30pm - 5:15pm, + 30 minutes after end of class - Outside Towne 337 (lobby area)
-* TBD
+* By appointment (email me)

 Changes to office hour schedule will be made on the CIS 565 Calendar and notified through Class Forum.